Applied Psychology (APSY-GE)

 Repeatable for additional credit: Yes

-APSY-GE 3611 Counseling Psychology Program Seminar I (3 Credits)
+APSY-GE 3611 Ethical and Professional Issues in Clinical/Counseling Psychology (3 Credits)

 Typically offered Fall of even numbered years

-Orientation to the profession of psychology & the specialty of counseling psychology in the context of the sociological & historical literature on professionalization.
-Major issues in psychology & in counseling psychology across areas of theory, research, & the practice are considered in depth.
-Major foci of the course also include the ethical issues in research & practice & the socialization of students to the program & department.
+Orientation to the profession of clinical and counseling psychology in the context of the sociological and historical literature on professionalization.
+Major issues in psychology across areas of theory, research, and practice are considered along with APA Professional Practice Guidelines.
+Major foci of the course also include examining ethical issues in research, practice, and training and the socialization of students to provision of health service psychology.
+There is a particular focus on racism, marginalization, and oppression from an intersectional perspective.

 Grading: Grad Steinhardt Graded